 Recently, having not ruminated enough about the consequences of certain driving behavior, I found myself again participating in a defensive driving class.
 I had one of my favorite teachers, Lee Stolley.
 Some of you know him.
 He was the security director at Ambassador and is now with the Big Sandy Police Department.
 One of the most valuable concepts taught by Lee Stolley was the "What If?" game, anticipating a host of potential mishaps.

 He told a personal story of parking the squad car right next to an elderly handicapped driver when there were many other available parking spots.
 He suggested that moments before he drove into the parking space numerous alarm bells went off in his head warning him not to park there.
 Ignoring his anticipatory instincts cost the City of Big Sandy $800 in damages.

-The "what if" game has made my life safer on my daily sixty mile commute from Hawkins to Marshall (that's sixty miles one way - one hundred and twenty miles round trip) Monday through Friday.
+The "what if" game has made my life safer on my daily sixty mile commute from Hawkins to Marshall (that is sixty miles one way, a one hundred and twenty mile round trip) Monday through Friday.
 About thirty miles is on the interstate.
-Well, I imagine all kinds of possible things which could happen involving 18-wheelers, oversized vehicles, timid , aggressive, careless drivers, inclement weather, ubiquitous road repairs, junk on the road, highway hypnosis, fatigue, and a host of other variables.
+Well, I imagine all kinds of possible things which could happen involving 18-wheelers, oversized vehicles, timid, aggressive, careless drivers, inclement weather, ubiquitous road repairs, junk on the road, highway hypnosis, fatigue, and a host of other variables.